 Yes, I Thought I Was a Nut Job

-A nut job.
-That’s honestly what I thought I was.
+Gina nailed it.
+That’s honestly what I thought I was—a nut job.
 I was married to a brilliant math professor, for crying out loud!
 Everyone could tell you that “Dr. Math” is a quiet, nice guy who thinks deep thoughts.

 They would never know that he once quietly told me that we couldn’t afford a babysitter for our 2-year-old—while I was on bed rest with my pregnancy.
 They would never learn that, when I was having preterm labor symptoms, he told me, “Put her in front of the TV, and only move to get her food.”

-(ADHD Roller Coaster readers might recall Dr. Math’s double-standard around spending money in Chapter 4: It’s Only Money, Honey.)
+(ADHD Roller Coaster readers might recall Dr. Math’s double-standard around spending money in Chapter 4: ADHD Marriage and Money — Financial Loop de Loops)

 After ten years on the ADHD roller coaster, I lost it.

-I didn’t throw an end table.
+I didn’t throw an end table, as Gina describes one meek support-group member doing.
 I threw a bag of apples at the couch.
 And I threw an iPhone charger plug against the wall.
-I screamed.
-I shouted: “I NEED MONEY, not EXCUSES, and I’m not PUTTING MY BABY’S LIFE IN DANGER!”
+Screaming.
+Shouting: “I NEED MONEY, not EXCUSES, and I’m not PUTTING MY BABY’S LIFE IN DANGER!”
 I felt like a monster.